-Bytes Description 7:0 Address: The Address field specifies the starting 64-bit memory byte address of the data block.
+Bytes Descrip tion 7:0 Address: If the SGL Identifier Descriptor Sub Type field is set to 0h then the Address field specifies the starting 64-bit memory byte address of the data block.
+If the SGL Identifier Descriptor Sub Type field is set to 1h then the Address field contains an offset from the beginning of the location where data may be transferred.
+If the controller requires Dword alignment and granularity as specified in the SGL Support field of Identify Controller then the lower two bits shall be cleared to 00b.
 11:8 Length: The Length field specifies the length in bytes of the data block.
 A Length field set to 00000000h specifies that no data is transferred.
 An SGL Data Block descriptor specifying that no data is transferred is a valid SGL Data Block descriptor.
+If the controller requires Dword alignment and granularity as specified in the SGL Support field of Identify Controller then the lower two bits shall be cleared to 00b.
 If the value in the Address field plus the value in the Length field is greater than 1_00000000_00000000h then the SGL Data Block descriptor shall be processed as having a Data SGL Length Invalid or Metadata SGL Length Invalid error.
-14:12 Reserved SGL Identifier: The definition of this field is described in the table below.
-Bits Description 15 03:00 Zero: The Zero field shall have the value of 0h.
-An SGL Data Block descriptor containing a Zero field set to a value other than 0h shall be processed as having an SGL Descriptor Type error.
-07:04 SGL Descriptor Type: 0h as specified in Figure 19.
+14:12 Reserved SGL Ide ntifier: The d efinition of this field is described in the table below.
+15 Bits Description 15 03:00 SGL Descriptor Sub Type field.
+Valid values are specified in Figure 19.
+07:04 SGL Descriptor Type: 0h as specified in Figure 18.